workshopbutler/developer-portal/docs/wordpress/shortcodes/trainer-profile-template.md

 !!! note
     The bio is not rendered if it is empty

-## wsb_trainer_endorsements
+## wsb_trainer_testimonials
-Renders the block of endorsements.
-If a trainer has no endorsements, the block is not rendered.
+Renders the block of testimonials.
+If a trainer has no testimonials, the block is not rendered.

+!!! note
+    This shortcode can be used on any page if the attribute `trainer_id` is set.
+It is useful for showing the list of testimonials on a website of individual trainer

+### Attributes

+* **trainer_id**, *int*, *default: null*.
+If not null, it shows the testimonials for a trainer with the given ID.

-## wsb_trainer_endorsement
+## wsb_testimonial
-Renders an endorsement.
+Renders an testimonial.

-## wsb_trainer_endorsement_author
+## wsb_testimonial_author
-Renders the name and the position of a person who left the endorsement
+Renders the name and the position of a person who left the testimonial

-## wsb_trainer_endorsement_rating
+## wsb_testimonial_rating
-Renders the rating of the endorsement.
-The rating can be empty if the endorsement was added manually by a trainer, and not provided by an attendee via Workshop Butler evaluation form.
+Renders the rating of the testimonial.
+The rating can be empty if the testimonial was added manually by a trainer, and not provided by an attendee via Workshop Butler evaluation form.

-## wsb_trainer_endorsement_content
+## wsb_testimonial_content
-Renders the content of the endorsement
+Renders the content of the testimonial